netromdk/vermin/CONTRIBUTING.md

 Contributions are very welcome, especially adding and updating detection rules of modules, functions, classes etc. to cover as many Python versions as possible.

-Note that code must remain valid and working on Python v2.7+ and v3+.
+Note that code must remain valid and Vermin be able to run via Python v3+ but still include detection of v2.x functionality.

 ## Dependencies
 Install development and analysis dependencies via `make setup`.
 It will setup a `virtualenv` in